Archiv für den Monat Dezember 2011

-Writing for The Daily Beast, Shourd reflects on her experience to consider the state of Iran, the spirit of the Iranian people and their ongoing quest for freedom, and the folly of US foreign policy: Lies den Rest dieses Artikels
+Writing for The Daily Beast, Shourd reflects on her experience to consider the state of Iran, the spirit of the Iranian people and their ongoing quest for freedom, and the folly of US foreign policy: Lies den Rest dieses Beitrags

 1215 GMT: The Embassy Attack.
 Looks like the fallout over last month’s assault on the British Embassy — and whoever might have ordered it — is continuing.
 An opinion piece in the hard-line Mashregh Newssays the raid was “idiotic and illegal“.
-Lies den Rest dieses Artikels
+Lies den Rest dieses Beitrags